capi1206/TimeSeriesClassification/README.md

 **notebooks/** : Contains pca and mutual information for dimensionality reduction

-# Model Description and Methodology
+### Model Description and Methodology

 The model is based on attention mechanisms using a Transformer architecture adapted for binary time series classification.

+There is also a model using boosting RNN with a lstm as the base model.

 # Input Data